 9. Bakery Corner (Bread & Pastries)

 Melon pan, anpan (sweet red-bean buns), curry bread, croissants, donuts, and more.
-Most are ¥120–¥250 and perfect for quick hotel-room breakfasts.
+Most are ¥120–¥250 — perfect for a quick hotel-room breakfast.

 10. Coffee & Café Lattes ☕

 Buy a cup at the counter and use the self-service machine to brew it yourself.
 For around ¥120, the quality is shockingly good.
-Iced coffee, lattes, and seasonal flavors (like caramel or chocolate) are also available.
+Iced coffee, lattes, and seasonal flavors (like caramel or chocolate) are also on offer.

 11. Drinks: Tea, Juice, and Japanese Sodas

 Browse the drink fridges for green tea, roasted barley tea, milk tea, fruit juices, sports drinks, flavored water, and Ramune-style sodas.
-Prices range ¥100–¥200.
-Alcohol is also available (beer, chu-hi, highball) if you’re of legal drinking age.
+Prices range from ¥100–¥200.
+Alcohol is also available (beer, chu-hi, and highball) if you’re of legal drinking age.
+To get a feel for the local drinking culture, check out our Japanese highball guide.

 12. Frozen Foods & Late-Night Hacks ❄️